sammy2455/sammy2455/README.md

 ## Personal Projects

-- **Samara**: Storage server with an API to upload and compress images for a school web project.
-[See repository](https://github.com/sammy2455/amaris-symfony)
+- **Keren**: Storage server with an API to upload and compress images for a school web project.
+[See repository](https://github.com/sammy2455/keren-gallery)
 - **Personal Website**: A brief biography, projects and resume, made in ReactJS.
 [Take a look](https://www.sammy2455.com)
 - **Movies server**: This project uses [Emby](https://github.com/MediaBrowser/Emby) as the basis for providing the multimedia service, configured on a Windows server behind a proxy server and a load balancer on Linux Ubuntu.
 [Watch](https://emby.he-llo.com)
 - **Rommie**: A small project for anyone to register and get 100mb to put their home page on the web (still in design).
 [See repository](https://github.com/sammy2455/rommie-backend)